eduvpn/documentation/ADD_DAEMON_NODE.md

 Where `x.y.z.b` is the IP address of the node.
 This is probably the public IP address of the node.

+**NOTE** we have some problems with automatically starting `vpn-daemon` on boot when you specify an IP address.
+The IP won't be assigned to the interface before `vpn-daemon` tries to start and thus fail to start.
+The (dirty) solution is to use `LISTEN=:41194` so it listens on ALL IPs and interfaces.
+It is VERY important then to firewall this port appropriately.
+See above where this is done.

 Copy the certificates you generated on the controller to the right place on the
 node: